BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 Here is the list of effects currently supported, note that not every effect is available on every channel:

 * **Volume**: The overall volume of the channel.
-* **Vib Speed**: Vibrato speed, used in conjuction with vibrato depth to create a vibrato effect.
+* **Vib Speed**: Vibrato speed, used in conjunction with vibrato depth to create a vibrato effect.
-* **Vib Depth**: Vibrato depth, used in conjuction with vibrato speed to create a vibrato effect.
+* **Vib Depth**: Vibrato depth, used in conjunction with vibrato speed to create a vibrato effect.
 * **Pitch**: Allow tweaking the fine-pitch of a channel.
-* **Duty Cycle** : Allow changing the duty cycle of an instrument without using a duty cycle envelope (only instruments with no duty cycle envelopes will use the specifed value).
+* **Duty Cycle** : Allow changing the duty cycle of an instrument without using a duty cycle envelope (only instruments with no duty cycle envelopes will use the specified value).
 * **FDS Speed**: Famicom Disk System audio modulation speed (FDS audio expansion only).
 * **FDS Depth**: Famicom Disk System audio modulation depth (FDS audio expansion only).
 * **Speed**: Changes the speed of the song (FamiTracker tempo mode only)